Facebook Pixel Classroom Management | Western Kentucky University

 What to do after a violation occurs and the student is asked to leave:

 If the request to be dismissed was done so with respect your authority: Meet with the student (via the modality befitting your comfort level) as soon as possible to explain the inappropriateness of his or her behavior.
 This step affords patience and care for the student and provide a mutual understanding and agreed outcome.
-Follow up the discussion in writing (via email and update the The Office of Student Conduct ), repeating the nature of the problem and what you and the student have agreed is necessary to resolve it.
+Follow up the discussion in writing-- repeating the nature of the problem and what you and the student have agreed is necessary to resolve it.
 Point out that if the behavior continues, you will have to file a complaint with the Office of Student Conduct.
-The Office of Student Conduct will send the student a non-disciplinary warning letter for the first offense stating that if the student does not comply with the expectation to wear a face covering, they will be charged with a violation of the Student Conduct Code and subject to removal from the course.
-Students are allowed back to class after this warning letter is sent and confirmed receipt with communication the reporting party.
+The Office of Student Conduct will send the student a request to meet for the first offense to discuss the non-compliance and set the expectation, they may also be charged with a violation of the Student Conduct Code and subject to removal from the course (base on the nature of the conduct).
+Students are allowed back to class after this meeting and notice is sent and confirmed receipt with communication with the reporting party.

-**If a student returns to class without this notificaiton and they are in compliance proceed with the class and follow-up with The Office of Student Conduct.
+**If a student returns to class without this notification and they are in compliance proceed with the class and follow-up with The Office of Student Conduct.

 Note:

 If you are concerned about your personal safety in a private meeting, consider asking your department chair (or equivalent) or another faculty member to be present.
-Due to COVID-19 we ask that meeting occur via Zoom.
+We ask that meeting occur via Zoom for recording or documentation of the meeting.

 https://www.wku.edu/its/zoom/